 (Brassica rapa pekinensis)

 This cabbage has crinkly, thickly veined leaves that are cream-colored, with green tips.
-Unlike the strong-flavored waxy leaves on round heads of cabbage, Chinese cabbage is thin, crisp, and delicately mild, and therefore useful for salads and lightweight slaws or soups.
+Unlike the strong-flavored waxy leaves on round heads of cabbage, Chinese cabbage is thin, crisp, and mild, useful for salads and lightweight slaws or soups.

 Sow 1/4″ deep, 12-15″ apart.
 Takes full sun but not fond of the heat.
 Water moderately.
 This cabbage is grown in the American Southwest during the Fall and Winter months, planted in the second Summer season.
 As a biennial, cabbage goes to seed after surviving the winter, in the warm months of spring.

 If you grow this cabbage for seed, it cannot be cut or sampled.
 Plant enough to cut and eat, to pick and then save some for seed that are never picked or cut until seed production.

 Choose firm, tightly packed heads with crisp, green-tipped leaves.